How to Get an Accurate Plumbing Estimate: What to Expect and Compare

 Materials

-Materials account for roughly 40% of total project costs.
+Materials typically account for the remaining portion of the total project cost.
 Look for itemized line items including:

 • Unit costs and quantities for each item